catmaid/CATMAID/sphinx-doc/source/installation.rst

 production webserver - you can choose from (at least) the following options:

-1. Apache + mod_wsgi, in which case see :ref:`apache`

-2. Nginx and either gevent, uWSGI or Gunicorn, in which case see :ref:`alternative-install`
+1. Nginx and either gevent, uWSGI or Gunicorn, in which case see :ref:`alternative-install`

+2. Apache + mod_wsgi, in which case see :ref:`apache`

+We usually prefer to use Nginx because of a more straight-forward configuration, smaller memory footprint and better performance with Gunicorn.

 In general you want to fine-tune your setup to improve performance.
 Please have a look at our :ref:`collection of advice <performance-tuning>` for the various